diyakansagra/is477/StatusReport.md

 ### Variable Analysis

-Plotted distributions of numeric variables (budget_in_millions, revenue_in_millions, popularity, rating_imdb, vote_average_tmdb, runtime_imdb, runtime_tmdb) to identify skewness, outliers, and typical ranges.
+Plotted distributions of numeric variables (budget_in_millions, revenue_in_millions, popularity, rating_imdb, vote_average_tmdb, runtime_imdb, runtime_tmdb) to identify skews in data, outliers, and typical ranges.

-Plotted categorical variables (genre_imdb, genre_tmdb, release_year) using bar charts and histograms to examine frequency distributions.
+Plotted categorical variables (genre_imdb, genre_tmdb, release_year) using bar charts and histograms to examine the different distributions.

 Computed descriptive statistics (mean, median, standard deviation, min/max) and missing value counts for numeric columns.

-### Notes: Initial observations on skewness, outliers, and trends were documented to guide Week 5 deeper analysis.
+### Notes: Initial observations on skewness, outliers, and trends were documented as comments in the files to guide Week 5 deeper analysis.

 ### Correlation Analysis